 How do you make Keto Cupcakes?

 - Pour the dry ingredients into your wet ingredients.
-Set the mixer to “stir” and allow it to gently incorporate the ingredients.
+Set the stand mixer to “stir” and allow it to gently incorporate the ingredients.

 - Use an ice cream scoop to add cupcake batter to a lined cupcake pan

 - Bake the cupcakes on 350 degrees for 18-22 minutes

 Generally, these can be kept in the refrigerator in a storage bag or large airtight container for up to 4 days.
 But, if you’re like me and only have a few people in your house, I recommend putting the leftovers in the freezer.

 To thaw them out, I sit them on the counter for 15-30 minutes.
 But, if you’re in a rush, you can also just pop them in the microwave for 15-30 seconds (the frosting melts, but I’m ok with that).